 The Fund continues to show incremental improvements, even while adopting the more conservative underlying assumptions provided for in the 2018 Pension Bill, such as reduced investment return and payroll growth assumptions as well as increased member longevity factors.
-The short-term negative impact of these changes is reflected in the year-over-year increase of accrued liabilities and modest funded ratio decline, while the long-term positive impact is reflected in the meaningful improvements to the Plan's statutory contribution rate and contribution sufficiency.
+The short-term negative impact of these changes is reflected in the year-over-year increase of accrued liabilities and unchanged funded ratio, while the long-term positive impact is reflected in the meaningful improvements to the Plan's statutory contribution rate and contribution sufficiency.

 Consistent and adequate employer and employee contributions are critically important to the long-term health of the Plan.
 The amount of contributions received in any given year is a function of both the applicable statutory contribution rates in effect and the total amount of covered payroll that is subject to those rates.
-While covered payroll decreased by 0.46 percent to \$263.1 million, previously-authorized contribution rate increases generated a 1.90 percent increase in total contributions in fiscal year 2018.
-The 2018 Pension Bill authorized contribution rate increases, which will be phased-in over six years, beginning July 1, 2018.
+Covered payroll increased by 2.1 percent to \$268.6 million, and in conjunction with contribution rate increases, generated a 14.0 percent increase in total contributions in fiscal year 2019.
+The 2018 Pension Bill authorized contribution rate increases, which will continue to be phased-in over the next five years.

-In fiscal year 2018, the Fund reached a 2.69 percent contribution sufficiency, up from the prior year's deficiency of 0.52 percent on an actuarial basis.
-On a market value of assets basis, statutory contributions reached a 2.75 percent sufficiency, an improvement over the 0.66 percent deficiency in the prior year.
+In fiscal year 2019, the Fund reached a 3.22 percent contribution sufficiency, up from the prior year's 2.69 percent on an actuarial basis.
+On a market value of assets basis, statutory contributions reached a 3.24 percent sufficiency, an improvement over the 2.75 percent sufficiency in the prior year.

 Notwithstanding the positive trend in total contributions received, events that potentially impact the level of contributions must be monitored closely.
-Legislation passed in fiscal year 2018 provided contributions that are intended to overcome the combined effects of historic underfunding, as well as the assumption changes made during the 2018 legislative session.
-The SPTRFA continues to closely monitor changes in the number and covered payroll for active employees, which may result from various employer-based cost savings initiatives, early retirement incentives, and replacing higher salaried senior teachers with more junior professionals, can translate over time into lower overall contributions.
-This could compromise the fiscal health of the Fund and place a greater burden on the investment portfolio to generate realized gains to pay member benefits.
-BASIC FINANCIAL STATEMENTS
+The 2018 Pension Bill provided contributions that are intended to overcome the combined effects of historic underfunding, as well as the significant Plan assumption changes made during the 2018 legislative session.
+SPTRFA continues to monitor changes that could, over time, reduce overall contributions, such as declining enrollment, a reduction in the number of active members, certain employer-based cost savings initiatives, certain early retirement incentives, or replacing higher salaried senior teachers with more junior staff.
+A reduction in contributions could compromise the fiscal health of the Fund and place a greater burden on the investment portfolio to generate realized gains to pay member benefits.